florencemezino/vert_outre_mer/README.md

 * There is a main heading in which you can read "Vert L'Outre Mer".
 "Vers l'Outre Mer" means towards overseas and in order to include a notion of sustainable/green aspect I used the writing "Vert" which means green.
 * The sub heading is short, impactful and invite any users to experience and learn about sustainibily in theses destinations.
 * The destinations are presented with a dropdown menu.
 The user will be redirected to the selected destination page as soon as the button "Explore" is clicked.
-* At the bottom of the page (above the footer) there is two call to action :
+* At the bottom of the page (above the footer) there is one call to action :
     - `Explore`.
 This button is highlighted and redirect the user to the related destination information
-    - `Get in touch` This button will redirect to the Contact page.

 - For each destination page
 * Users will have access to content about guest houses, restaurants and transport recommendations
 * Users will have also a link at the end of the page that redirects to the `Events` page